What Is Dementia? Stages, Types, Treatments, & Care

 Dementia primarily affects seniors and the elderly.
 But it can also affect those who are still in their prime working years.
-Early onset dementia is the term used when it strikes younger people.
-The age for early onset dementia varies, but it's always under age 65 and frequently falls in the range of 50 to 64.
+Early-onset dementia is the term used when it strikes younger people.
+The age for early-onset dementia varies, but it's always under age 65 and frequently falls in the range of 50 to 64.
 People much younger than that can also get dementia.

 What Happens as Dementia Progresses

-As people approach the more advanced dementia stages, they become more and more like strangers to those who know and love them.
+As people approach the more advanced dementia stages, they become more like strangers to those who know and love them.
 Their personalities often change significantly, making their family members feel robbed and heartbroken.
 And they become unable to perform activities of daily living without assistance.
 Eventually, their minds and bodies fail entirely.

 During mid-stage dementia (also known as moderate-stage dementia), the symptoms grow more intense and restricting.
-So a person may show many of the symptoms already described, but they will be increasingly hampered by them.
+A person may show many of the symptoms already described, but they will be increasingly hampered by them.
 By this point, dedicated dementia care is almost always necessary.
 For people at this stage, memory issues, behavior, and decision-making become more problematic.
 And they often start needing assistance with tasks like eating, going to the bathroom, bathing, and getting dressed.
 They also may wander haphazardly, have delusions, grow suspicious of other people, and take compulsive actions.

-During late-stage dementia (also known as severe dementia or end-stage dementia), a person's brain has become so damaged that even basic bodily functions are affected.
+During late-stage dementia (also known as severe dementia or end-stage dementia), a person's brain is so damaged that even basic bodily functions are affected.
 Patients at this stage need 24/7 care since they are totally dependent on their caregivers.
 Their abilities to move, speak, swallow, breathe, and control their bowels and bladder are often severely limited, to the point of failure in many cases.

-- 65 to 69 years old—10.7 years
+- 65 to 69 years old: 10.7 years

-- 70 to 79 years old—5.4 years
+- 70 to 79 years old: 5.4 years

-- 80 to 89 years old—4.3 years
+- 80 to 89 years old: 4.3 years

-- 90 years old or above—3.8 years
+- 90 years old or above: 3.8 years